How makeup virtual try on will save the beauty industry

 Despite the recent misfortunes that have fallen upon the high-street retail sector, there is much to be excited about in the future of beauty, with AR remaining one of the top opportunities for brands to increase their sales and engage with their audiences from a distance.

-If you are interested in testing any of these AR experiences, or would like to talk to a member of our team about a potential campaign, please don’t hesitate to get in touch now, or simply sign up on our platform to get started with your first AR campaign.
+If you are interested in testing any of these AR experiences, or would like to talk to a member of our team about a potential campaign, please don’t hesitate to get in touch now to get started with your first AR campaign.